Menu

 What motivates you to serve as a mentor?
 I believe that I am at a point in my career when I can offer a wealth of knowledge and guidance to a mentee in various aspects of the academic librarianship profession.
 Topics could include understanding user needs and engagement with library users, program development, research and publications, and new trends in scholarly communications.
 I would also be happy to share from my experience in engineering librarianship.
 My hope is that I could help someone excel as an academic librarian.
 I had some unofficial and sporadic mentoring initiatives as I have supported some of my younger colleagues in succeeding with some of their goals and I found their success very rewarding.
 I am looking in a more formal mentoring experience that will provide me a personal growth opportunity by practicing reflective practice, improving communications, and building long-term relationships.
 I benefited from encouragement and advice from more experienced colleagues and I want to give back by helping others in the profession.

 Please describe any special interest that may be helpful in matching you and your mentee (i.e. hobbies, special skills, service, or volunteer organizations).
-I am interested in travel, gardening, and foraging.

 Copyright - Academic Library Association of Ohio (ALAO)